ethmimo/mimostore/README.md

 # mimo-orbit
 Custom identity store on OrbitDB

-An append-only log with traversable history.
-Add new claims about your identity to your DB.
+An key-value store refactored to accept digital signatures.
+Add new claims about your identity to the DB.
 It uses digital signatures to ensure that all data added to the DB has been approved by the owner of the identity.

 ## Table of Contents